As easy as: ABC tea shops

 Coffee had been phased out in order to focus on tea by 1734.

-Thomas’s son, Daniel Twining, took over the business, and by 1749 was exporting tea to America.
-The business was run by Daniel’s widow, Mary Twining, between 1762 and 1782.
+Thomas’s son, Daniel Twining (1713 – 1762), took over the business, following the death of his father, and by 1749 was exporting tea to America.
+The business was run by Daniel Twining’s widow, Mary between 1762 and 1771.

 Twinings introduced its current logo, reputedly the oldest commercial logo to be in continuous use since its inception, from 1787.